Investor Insight: Avis Budget Group, Inc. [CAR] Goes Ballistic – Investor Confidence on the Rise

 Fundamental Analysis of Avis Budget Group, Inc. [CAR]

-Turning to investigate this organization’s capital structure, Avis Budget Group, Inc. [CAR] has generated a Total Debt to Total Equity ratio of 3,329.23.
-Similarly, its Total Debt to Total Capital is 97.08, while its Total Debt to Total Assets stands at 71.66.
-Looking toward the future, this publicly-traded company’s Long-Term Debt to Equity is 1.54, and its Long-Term Debt to Total Capital is 3,323.67.

 What about valuation?
-This company’s Enterprise Value to EBITDA is 4.99 and its Total Debt to EBITDA Value is 4.60.
-The Enterprise Value to Sales for this firm is now 1.64, and its Total Debt to Enterprise Value stands at 0.92.
-Avis Budget Group, Inc. [CAR] has a Price to Book Ratio of 4.13, a Price to Cash Flow Ratio of 0.69 and P/E Ratio of 12.01.
+This company’s Enterprise Value to EBITDA is 5.12 and its Total Debt to EBITDA Value is 3.71.
+The Enterprise Value to Sales for this firm is now 2.18.
+Avis Budget Group, Inc. [CAR] has a Price to Book Ratio of 3.64, a Price to Cash Flow Ratio of 0.68 and P/E Ratio of 8.97.
 These metrics all suggest that Avis Budget Group, Inc. is more likely to generate a positive ROI.

-Shifting the focus to workforce efficiency, Avis Budget Group, Inc. [CAR] earns $304,133 for each employee under its payroll.
-Similarly, this company’s Receivables Turnover is 8.18 and its Total Asset Turnover is 0.49.
-This publicly-traded organization’s liquidity data is also interesting: its Quick Ratio is 1.27 and its Current Ratio is 1.27.
-This company, considering these metrics, has a healthy ratio between its short-term liquid assets and its short-term liabilities, making it a less risky investment.
+Similarly, this company’s Total Asset Turnover is 0.42.
+This publicly-traded organization’s liquidity data is also interesting: its Quick Ratio is 0.96 and its Current Ratio is 0.96.
+This company is not investing its short-term assets in an optimally efficient way, making it a riskier investment.

 Conclusion: Is Avis Budget Group, Inc. [CAR] a Reliable Buy?